koji8y/genericdifflib/Readme.md

 ### Note
 - It supports only `Differ().compare()`.
-    - Other methods are still or eternally imcomplete.
+    - Other methods are still or eternally incomplete.